• 0

 5. Use around your garden as a mulch, top dress or seed compost

-When is the best time to make leaf mould?
+When is the best time of year to make leaf mould?

-There’s no time limit on when you can make leaf mould but gathering the leaves up as soon as they have fallen is best.
-Mainly so you don’t slip on them, and leaf falls on lawns don’t cause the turf to go yellow with lack of sunlight in the winter.
+There's no time limit on when you can make leaf mould, but gathering the leaves up as soon as they have fallen is best.
+This is mainly so you don't slip on them, and leaf falls on lawns don't cause the turf to go yellow with a lack of sunlight in the winter.

 The traditional way of making leaf mould involves creating composting bins of at least 1m x 1m in diameter.
 You can use four wooden stakes and then staple chicken wire against them to make the easiest leaf mould bin.
 Alternatively, you can follow my pallet compost bin guide here to make really sturdy, well-constructed leaf mould bins.

-These bins are then lined with chicken wire to allow airflow and to help the leaves break down.
-You can see an example of two leaf mould bins below.
+These bins are then lined with chicken wire to allow airflow and help the leaves break down.
+Below is an example of two leaf mould bins.

 leaf composting bins

-I find that this method is the best when trying to dispose of large amounts of leaves.
-To avoid the issue of the wind disturbing them, I find a plastic sheet on top with a brick usually does the trick.
-The above bins are of quite a crude construction method I prefer to use pallets for compost bins which are sturdier and have greater longevity.
+This method is best when trying to dispose of large amounts of leaves.
+To avoid the issue of the wind disturbing them, a plastic sheet on top with a brick usually does the trick.
+The above bins are quite crudely constructed.
+I prefer to use pallets for compost bins, which are sturdier and have greater longevity.

 A leaf mould compost bin

-How to make leaf mould quickly in bags
+2. How to make leaf mould quickly in bin bags

-There is a far easier way which involves using bin liners or bags to make leaf mould, especially if new to leaf mould.
+There is a far easier way, which involves using bin liners or bags to make leaf mould, especially if you are new to leaf mould.
 This takes about half the time of the traditional method and guarantees you amazing leaf mould compost in about 12 months.

 Equipment to make leaf mould